Sourdough

 Practically any bread-related baked good involving rising or yeast can be made using sourdough starter.
 Though it's arguably most common to see sourdough used for a standard bread loaf, sourdough can be used to bake other bread items like baguettes, French bread, foccacia, dinner rolls, hamburger buns, pretzels, pizza dough, flatbread, and naan.
 That's a long list, but its not exhaustive - there's lots more!
 Sourdough can be used to make a variety of breakfast breads and pastries such as bagels, English muffins, donuts, croissants, scones, muffins, crumpets, danishes, and even pancakes and waffles.
 Pumpkin bread, banana bread, and zucchini bread are often seen in many households - and yep, you guessed it, they can all be started with sourdough base.
 Cookies, brownies, sweet breads, pop tarts, puff pastry, noodles, biscuits, crackers, stuffing, cake, bread pudding, and tortillas round out just a crumb in the proofing basket of the many recipe options you have to make with sourdough bread starter.
 Just like with the typical sourdough loaf, all of these foods will have similar nutritional properties as the original bread recipe since they are made from the same starter.
 Get a grain of that!

-What tools are helpful for making sourdough bread and starter?
+What tools are helpful for baking sourdough bread?
 We're glad you asked.
-Making sourdough is generally a simple process that uses simple ingredients and simple tools - and yet, having some specific gadgets in your kitchen will be helpful to your sourdough baking career.
-Making sourdough starter requires nothing more than your flour and water, and a clear jar with a cover.
-A linen cloth, thin towel, coffee filter, or loosened jar lid can all work well for covering your starter so that it effectively ferments.
-A kitchen scale for measuring ratios and specific amounts of your sourdough ingredients is recommended, although measuring cups and spoons will work just fine too.
+Making sourdough is generally a simple process that uses simple ingredients and simple tools - and yet, having some specific gadgets in your kitchen will be helpful to your sourdough bread baking career.
+Making sourdough starter requires nothing more than flour and water, and a clear jar with a cover.
+A linen cloth, thin towel, coffee filter, plastic wrap, or a loosened jar lid can all work well for covering your starter so that it effectively ferments.
+A kitchen scale is recommended for measuring ratios and specific amounts of your sourdough ingredients, although measuring cups and spoons will work just fine too.
 Here's some of our favorite measuring cups and measuring spoons that have built-in levels to get the most accurate measurements if you're not into weighing all of your ingredients.
-These are the basic sourdough starter tools required.
+These are the basic sourdough tools required for making starter.

 We love sourdough here at Kooi Housewares and carry all of the necessities to help you get started on your sourdough journey too!